aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_1/CustomRuntimeFunction/template/src/BlueprintBaseName.1/Readme.md

 ## Here are some steps to follow to get started from the command line:

 Once you have edited your template and code you can deploy your application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.
+Version 3.1.3 or later is required to deploy this project.

 Install Amazon.Lambda.Tools Global Tools if not already installed.
 ```